-Sitting side by side with customer service reps in a call center will teach you a lot about users’ pain points, feelings and needs.
+Sitting side by side with customer service reps in a call center will teach you a lot about users’ pain points, feelings, and needs.
 This practice helps you get ahead of marketers who lack any direct customer contact.

-For instance, the 2019 Content Marketing Institute/Marketing Profs study shows that only half of marketers use research techniques that include direct customer contact.
+For instance, the 2019 Content Marketing Institute/Marketing Profs study shows that only half of the marketers use research techniques that include direct customer contact.
 Direct contact vaults you ahead of marketers who only touch customers at arm’s length:

-To boost your empathy with customers even more, commission buyer persona research.
+To boost your empathy with customers, even more, commission buyer persona research.

 Executives climb aboard an advancing content bandwagon

-When you create content to support a new product, a greenfield market or an orphan opportunity – and meet with success – you turn executives’ heads.
+When you create content to support a new product, a greenfield market, or an orphan opportunity – and meet with success – you turn executives’ heads.

-For example, when we created content to support the Latin America market, the region moved from flat revenue into growth mode.
+For example, when we created content to support the Latin American market, the region moved from flat revenue into growth mode.
 Since no one had expected growth in Latin America, it turned executives’ heads.